 What is Constructive dismissal?

-Constructive dismissal is a situation where an employee is forced out of their job because of the way their employer behaves towards them.
+The definition of Constructive dismissal is termed as a situation where an employee is forced out of their job because of the way their employer behaves towards them.
 In technical terms, a constructive dismissal is where an employer breaches their employment contract with an employee or breaches the mutual duty of trust and confidence between employer and employee.
 As a result, the employee feels they have no option but to resign.

 Constructive dismissal can take place due to a single serious incident or a series of incidents which are serious when combined.
 For constructive dismissal to be considered, the employee must resign soon after the incident or incidents which forced them out.